-A law firm in New York recently announced that its client has been awarded $2.6 million against landlords for injuries that resulted from lead paint exposure.
+A law firm in New York recently announced that its client tenant wins $2.6 million against landlords for injuries that resulted from lead paint exposure.

 The verdict is in line with previous cases involving severe dysfunction caused by lead poisoning.
 In this case, a child ingested paint chips, chewed on a windowsill that was coated with lead-based paint, and came into contact with lead dust.
 The exposure occurred in two separate apartments.

 Historically, states and cities attempted to hold paint manufacturers responsible for the costs associated with removing this hazard in properties once the dangers of lead paint were discovered.
 While initially successful, those lawsuits foundered in appeals, and the onus then fell on rental property owners to mitigate the risks of lead poisoning in their buildings.